Shusei-E/Shusei-E.github.io/_pages/research/conjoint-age.md

 </span>

 ## Paper
-* <u>Shusei Eshima</u> and Daniel M. Smith.
-2020. ``Just a Number?
+<u>Shusei Eshima</u> and Daniel M. Smith.
+2022. ``Just a Number?
 Voter Evaluations of Age in Candidate Choice Experiments.''
-Forthcoming in _The Journal of Politics_, <a href="https://www.journals.uchicago.edu/doi/10.1086/719005" target="_blank">Paper</a>.
+Forthcoming in _The Journal of Politics_ 84 (3): 1856-1861. <a href="https://www.journals.uchicago.edu/doi/10.1086/719005" target="_blank">Paper</a>.

 ## Replication Materials
-* <u>Shusei Eshima</u> and Daniel M. Smith.
-2021, "Replication Data for: Just a Number?
-Voter Evaluations of Age in Candidate Choice Experiments", <a href="https://doi.org/10.7910/DVN/EWDCQX" target="_blank">https://doi.org/10.7910/DVN/EWDCQX</a>, Harvard Dataverse
+<u>Shusei Eshima</u> and Daniel M. Smith.
+2021.
+"Replication Data for: Just a Number?
+Voter Evaluations of Age in Candidate Choice Experiments." <a href="https://doi.org/10.7910/DVN/EWDCQX" target="_blank">https://doi.org/10.7910/DVN/EWDCQX</a>.
+Harvard Dataverse.